 Test for ATS Compatibility

 Before using any template, test it with an ATS resume checker.
 Resume Optimizer Pro's free ATS scanner analyzes your resume against actual ATS algorithms and identifies formatting issues that could cause rejection.
+See our comparison of free resume checkers if you want to evaluate multiple tools.

 Common ATS Template Mistakes to Avoid